-SSD’s are a then newest storage medium available today.
+SSD’s are the newest storage medium available today.
 With much much higher read/ write speeds than the normal hard disks.
-Though they are not available in sizes as the normal hard drives sizes like 500GB, 1TB some people still prefer them due to their performance gain over the normal hard disks.
+Though they are not available in sizes as the normal hard drives sizes like 500GB, 1TB some people still prefer them due to their performance gain over normal hard disks.
 They might move at a faster rate when the prices starts to fall.
 When you utilize them you will be looking to get the maximum speed from them.
 Here is a way to Speed Up Solid State Drives.

 A small utility called FlashFire can speed up Solid State Drives easily in Windows Xp, Vista and Windows 7.

 FlashFire uses the computer memory to speed up the read and write speeds of the SSD’s.
 It is not clearly explained by the software manufacturer how it does so.

 But Flash Fire really works.
 It can give a performance boost to Solid State Drives and give a good amount of speed gain.

 The program has slightly small limitations.
 FlashFire needs to be started with certain command line parameters.The command for starting FlashFire is flashfire.exe on to turn it on or flashfire n (n is the drive letter which FlashFire should speed up here it is the SSD).

 If you are using flashfire.exe on command line, you need to ensure that a SSD is the configured drive in the Windows Registry.
 You can Go to The Windows Registry and browse to

 and verify the drive number of the SSD (Solid State Drive).

 and verify that drive number is the value of the Disknum key.

 Using flashfire.exe off command line can shut down the program.